 The Walk and Turn Test is typically the second sobriety test that an officer will administer to a driver they suspect may be under the influence of alcohol.
-The Walk & Turn Test (WAT) is probably the most recognizable test because it is often shown on television.
+The Walk and Turn Test (WAT) is probably the most recognizable test to a lay person.
 To Jurors, the test seems pretty straight forward; walk down the line and then back.
 However, this is a large misconception.
 The WAT is a very complex test and it is very important that a skilled Wisconsin DUI/OWI attorney get this point across to the Jury when cross-examining a police officer.

 The WAT has two stages: the instructional stage and the walking stage.
 During the instructional stage, the driver is instructed to get into a heel-to-toe position, arms at their sides, and listen to the instructions.
 When the officers instructs the driver to begin, the driver must walk 9 heel-to-toe steps down an imaginary line, turn in a special way, and walk 9 steps back.
-When a police officer administers the WAT test they are looking for eight different clues or cues of impairment.
-The eight clues are: 1.
-Cannot keep balance while listening to the instructions.
-2. Starts before instructions are finished, 3.
-Stops while walking, 4.
-Does not touch heel-to-toe, 5.
-Steps off the line, 6.
-Uses arms for balance, 7.
-Improper turn, 8.
-Incorrect number of steps.
-The total number of cues an officer needs to observe to “prove” impairment is two or (2/8).
+When a police officer administers the WAT test they are looking for eight different clues.

 Nathan J. Dineen